XilinJia/Xilinota/README.md

 ## Versions

 I've tested the apps on Linux and Android.
-I don't have executables built for Mac or Windows and welcome anyone willing to build and test them.
+I don't have Mac or Windows machines and would appreciate anyone testing them.

 ## Special note